baueri/lorum-ipse-faker/README.md

 This package uses the api of http://www.lorumipse.hu/ website.
 The text generating algorithm is developed by the Lórum Ipse team.
 The package only gets the generated text from the api url and parses it by the needs.

-Please note that because of calling an external api url, getting a random text might take a longer time.
+Please note that because of calling an external api url, getting a random text using this package might take a longer time.

 ### Docs